.nl zone – Clearer Whois

 suggestion 6-7: Clearer explanation of a technical contact

-suggestion 7-7: Clearer information in email
+REALISED 7-7: Clearer information in email

 Start differently in any email content for ‘admin-c’, ‘admin-t’ and the registrar.